Ozan Ozavci

 Georgios Giannakopoulos

 Dr. Georgios (Yorgos) Giannakopoulos lectures in modern history at City University of London and is a visiting research fellow at the Centre for Hellenic Studies, King’s College London.
 His research focuses on the international and intellectual history of Britain and Southeastern Europe.
 He also runs the Global 1922 project – a project that aims to place the Greek-Turkish entanglements in Anatolia in the wider context of imperial transitions across Europe and the Middle East in the 1920s.
+Alongside Alexandria Innes, he convened the 2024 TLP conference about the Cyprus Question, and hosted the resulting podcast series.
+Together with Jonathan Conlin, he is organizing an international workshop and volume dedicated to Arnold J. Toynbee.

 Website Consultant